-When OSMRC receives a report, we reach out to the person harmed offering to meet.
-This initial meeting has three main goals:
+When OSMRC receives a report, we reach out to the reporting party offering to meet.
+Our initial meeting with the reporting party has three main goals:

 - To provide linkage with a confidential resource

 We work closely with confidential offices to ensure that people know where to speak to an advocate or get counseling or other support resources.

 Individuals may ask OSMRC for accommodations from the university to address safety or privacy concerns, the impact of trauma or stress, or scheduling conflicts that arise as a result of judicial or criminal proceedings.
 Common accommodation requests include excused absences, changes in housing, extension on assignments, and retroactive or late drops.
 You don’t need to make a complaint to ask for help.

 OSMRC provides information about options to make an administrative complaint to the university or to report to law enforcement.